 - ‘Building the Ark’ Activity (PDF) [new window]

-More are also available to purchase from the ELT well shop.
+These and other activities can be found in the book ‘Including Dyslexic Language Learners‘ which is available to purchase from the ELT well shop.
 Every ELT well activity comes with a full explanation of how the activity might work in a group, how to adjust the level of challenge to make them harder or easier and how to differentiate in a mixed ability group.
 They can also be adapted to be used in 1:1 contexts and the materials are available as word documents so that they can be tailored to suit the exact needs of the target learner/s.

 Raising Awareness of SpLDs

 One important aspect of a truly inclusive learning environment is mutual respect and understanding among all members of the group – learners and teaching staff.
 When people appreciate what others can do and what they find more difficult, and when they recognise that these difficulties are not of their own making but due to a different cognitive profile, there is much more chance that they will help and support each other.